MicrosoftDocs/azure-reference-other/stream-analytics-docs/datediff-azure-stream-analytics.md

 ```

 > [!NOTE]
 >  In Stream Analytics Query Language there is a special use of DATEDIFF function when used inside a JOIN condition.
-See [JOIN &#40;Azure Stream Analytics&#41;](join-azure-stream-analytics.md).
+See [JOIN](join-azure-stream-analytics.md).